ncoevoet/ChanTracker/README.md

 You should tweak settings to fits your needs, do not use default values.
 It really depends channel's population and usage ...

+But first, you must remove protected capability given by default to everyone: `defaultcapability remove protected` because the bot will do nothing against users with protected capabilities (`#channel,protected`).

 Each of those detections has the same kind of settings: there is *Permit (-1 to disable), *Life (which is the time interval over which the bot will track previous messages/behaviour), *Mode (which allows you to select which action you want to use against the user).
 The action modes that can be set are:

 - q : quiet the user